JingBai-bit/UniDriver/README.md

 - Set the dataset roots for the datasets you want to use.
 - Keep dataset split files under `lists/` or update the corresponding paths.

-Large checkpoints, logs, and experiment outputs are not included in this repository.